 This July, my Ira, who is two years old now, was diagnosed with a mild form of Mega-Esophagus.
 This is simply an enlargement of the esophagus which makes it difficult for the dog to swallow food.
 It can be in only portions of the esophagus, (or in one part as in Ira’s case thankfully) or… Read More Dealing With Mega-Esophagus In Dogs

 This post departs a bit from what I normally write, but it is what I will be writing more of in the future.
 The Split In Dog Training World The world of dogs and dog training is in upheaval.
-Simply put, there are two main factions of training philosophies: training dogs with corrections (verbal and/or physical)… Read More How To Make A Difference In The World (By Training Dogs)
+Simply put, there are two main factions of training philosophies: training dogs with corrections (verbal and/or physical)… Read More Make A Difference By Training Your Dog